 - Assistant Director “Admin” (Summer Only)

 - Program Staff (10-12 Weeks)

 - Photographer and Digital Media Coordinator (10 Weeks)

 - Facilities Assistant

-We are currently interviewing for our available positions, so if you’re interested, please feel free to apply online at this link, and more information is available here.
+After October 1, 2019, we will start interviewing for available positions for the summer of 2020, so if you’re interested, please check back then (when you can feel free to apply online at this link) and more information is available here.
 You’re welcome to contact us at any time via phone or by e-mail if you have any questions at all.